 Capacity: 22,423

-CityPark is a newly built stadium in St Louis, Missouri, which is the home venue for St. Louis City SC, who play in the MLS.
+CityPark is a newly built stadium in St. Louis, Missouri.
+It is home to St. Louis City SC, who play in the MLS.
 The overall construction cost of the stadium was $457.8 million.

 Originally, the stadium was called the Centene Stadium.
-However, on October 25, 2022, Centene Corporation pulled out of the stadium naming rights deal.
+However, on October 25, 2022, Centene Corporation abandoned the naming rights deal.
 Since then, the stadium has been called CityPark.

 CityPark has hosted women’s and men’s international friendlies and was also the venue for two group-stage matches in the 2023 CONCACAF Gold Cup.